rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 # Field filtration
-Lorem ipsum

-In this examples used additional sample [classes](../example-classes/README.md)
+In the next examples used additional sample [classes](../example-classes/README.md)

-## Example of Rest service without filtration module
+## Example of response of Rest Service without filtration of fields
-In the next example you can see typical implementation of Spring Rest service We defined signIn method, which requires email and password input params, and response User object
+In the next example you can see typical implementation of Spring Rest Service We defined signIn method, which requires email and password input params, and response User object

 ```java